craftcms/docs/docs/commerce/5.x/development/cart.md

 To see what cart information you can use in your templates, take a look at the [Order](commerce5:craft\commerce\elements\Order) class reference.
 You can also refer to the example templates’ [`shop/cart/index.twig`](https://github.com/craftcms/commerce/blob/5.x/example-templates/dist/shop/cart/index.twig) file.

-Once a cart is completed and turned into an order, accessing the current cart via either method starts this process over.
+Once a cart is completed and becomes an order, accessing the current cart via either method starts this process over.

 ## Displaying Cart Contents